 |B:||Ones cast, twos cross up into a full double figure eight (12 steps).
 Ones cast, twos lead up; all two-hand turn.|

 I called this at several dances in New England including the New London Assembly in Connecticut where it was an immediate hit.
-The traditional Irish song is on an LP by Packi Byrne and Bonnie Shaljean, and when I was thinking I should write some new dances for my forthcoming trip to the States it suddenly popped into my head.
+The traditional Irish song is on an LP by Packie Byrne and Bonnie Shaljean, and when I was thinking I should write some new dances for my forthcoming trip to the States it suddenly popped into my head.
 The musicians liked the tune so much that they included it in their concert at the end of the week.

 I really do want the stepping the way I've described it.
 It's not the normal 3-time setting, nor is it the “step-setting” that Tom Cook used for instance in his version of “Volpony” where the third beat is a step back.
-I want a wide movement, so the first three steps are to the right and the second three are to the left — move slightly behind your neighbour rather than taking tiny steps or hitting someone.
+I want a wide movement, so the first three steps are to the right and the second three are to the left — move slightly behind your neighbour rather than taking tiny steps or hitting them.
 And make sure all the casts are wide, to use up all six steps.

 Format: Longways duple.